cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/volumeProgressive.md

 done against any DICOMweb server supporting HTJ2K and byte range requests.

 - 4g speed - 30 mbit/s down, 5 mbit/s up, 10 ms latency
-- complete time for JLS/HTJ2K is same as non-progressive complete time
+- Complete time for the JLS and HTJ2K was essentially identical to baseline non-progressive
+- Full size images are 512x512
+- Reduce resolution images are 128x128 and lossy compressed